 The colours that we choose to decorate our homes with are often said to be a reflection of our collective psyche.
 Do you think that grey interiors have become popular as a response to the difficult economic situation we are experiencing at the moment?

 KH.
 That can absolutely be a reason why.
 We are protecting ourselves, we may be fearful of the unknown and what is going to happen.
 We may be subconsciously withdrawing and using grey as a means of protection to feel safe and secure.

 If we are anxious or nervous we may also turn to grey to feel calm, which is quite an extreme way to do it as it can be so draining without any support.
 As I said, there are better colours that support the emotions without draining or straining a person’s energy.

 Recently I was meeting a friend at a café.
 Running late I rushed in, out of breath.
 I felt myself instantly relaxing, looking at the walls of the café which were grey.
-We both noted we felt ourselves unwinding and becoming more calm.
+We both noted we felt ourselves unwinding and becoming calmer.
 However that ‘calming down’ kept going and going so by the time we left a couple of hours later we no longer felt relaxed but drained and tired.